peetkes/dhf4-test/ReadMe.md

-# Test Project for deploying dhf4.0.1 project on ML
+# Test Project for deploying dhf4.1.0-rc1 project on ML

+You have to be connected to the MarkLogic VPN for this project to build

 Adjust properties in gradle.properties or add gradle-local.properties with your mileage:
-Also check the -http and -https properties files

 ````
 mlHost=....